ShadowK101/Password_Generator-Pascal-/README.md

 # Note

-- If the exe doesnt work Download the .Pas, .dpr, .dprj and the .dfm Files and compile the Code Yourself
+- If the exe doesnt work Download the .Pas, .dpr, .dproj and the .dfm Files and compile the Code Yourself